Books and PDF Files

 The books listed at the bottom of this page can be purchased from Ingram Spark or from Amazon using the links on our How to Read Japanese page.
 The books from Ingram Spark are generally somewhat lighter and thinner.

-When you are ready for serious reading practice, and if you are reasonably comfortable dealing with the frustrations that are inherent in computers, we encourage you to use any of the first six books on a computer screen.
-This computer-reading option requires PDF files which can be purchased at this link.
+When you are ready for serious reading practice, and if you are reasonably comfortable dealing with the frustrations that are inherent in computers, we encourage you to use the four Japanese Readers, the Core Kanji Catalogue and the Glossary on a computer screen.
+This computer-based option requires PDF files which can be purchased at this link.
 See Efficient Japanese Reading Practice on a Computer to learn more.

-We recommend a different approach for our Kanji Memorization Drills.
-Please consider using those books with a pen and an eraser tool, marking kanji that you are initially unable to identify with dots in the margins and later erasing those dots.
-You can download a file containing detailed instructions for using the Drills at this link: Kanji Memorization Drills Sample 2026-03-30.
+We recommend a somewhat different approach for our Kanji Memorization Drills.
+At the beginning, at least, please consider using those books with a pen and an eraser tool, marking kanji that you are initially unable to identify with dots in the margins and later erasing those dots.
+You can download a file containing detailed instructions for using the Drills at this link: Memorization Drills Sample 2026-04-23.
+After you are reasonably familiar with the kanji, you may prefer to forgo the pen and simply review one page at a time, repeating the drills until you get correct results for all of the kanji on a given page before moving on to the next page.

-In other words, if you purchase the Drills in PDF format only, it’s probably best to print them and staple the sheets together.
-If this is not convenient, please consider buying the Drills in printed book format instead, either from Amazon or from Ingram Spark, using the links in the first paragraph above.
+In other words, if you purchase the Drills in PDF format only and intend to use the pen and eraser tool technique as you study, it’s probably best to print them and staple the sheets together.
+If that is not convenient, please consider buying the Drills in printed book format instead, either from Amazon or from Ingram Spark, using the links on the How to Read Japanese page.

 We offer a 50% discount for students who have already purchased a print version of any of the books, when they purchase the same book in PDF format.
 Please visit the PDF store for more details.